-1 dead, 3 injured in Ottawa shooting
+1 dead, 3 injured as police search for suspect in Ottawa shooting

-(CNN)An individual is still at large in a shooting that killed one person and injured three more in Ottawa.
+(CNN)Police are searching for a suspect after a shooting Wednesday that left one person dead and three injured in Ottawa.

+Police believe the shooting was targeted, they tweeted.
+They've given no description of the suspect.

-Ottawa police responded to a call of shots fired downtown shortly after 7:30 a.m.
-Wednesday, Ottawa Police Acting Inspector Francois D'aoust told reporters.
+Officers responded to a call of shots fired downtown shortly after 7:30 a.m., Ottawa Police Acting Inspector Francois D'aoust told reporters.

-Officers found four victims with gunshot wounds when they arrived at the residence.
-One of the victims succumbed to their injuries at the scene, and three more were transported to a local trauma center in serious condition, he said.
+They found four victims with gunshot wounds at a home.
+One person died at the scene, and three were taken to a hospital in serious condition, he said.

-Police are still looking for the individual who shot the victims, though they said they believe the shooting was targeted.
-There is no description of the suspect, D'aoust said.
+One victim is a 15-year-old boy, Children's Hospital of Eastern Ontario in Ottawa tweeted.
+He is in stable condition.

-Tipsters with information about the incident or suspect responsible are urged to contact the Major Crime Unit of Ottawa Police Service or call 613-236-1222, ext.
+Anyone with information about the incident or suspect are asked to contact the Major Crime Unit of Ottawa Police Service or call 613-236-1222, ext.
 5493.

 This is a developing story.